iterorganization/IMAS-Python/docs/source/configuring.rst

-Configuring imas-python
+Configuring IMAS-Python
 =======================

-imas-python has a couple of environment variables that can be used to control its behaviour.
+IMAS-Python has a couple of environment variables that can be used to control its behaviour.
 This page provides an overview of available variables.

 .. note::